Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 func main() {

-    // Create a config struct
+    // Create a Config struct
 	config := amplitude.NewConfig("your_api_key")

-	// Pass a config struct
+	// Pass a Config struct
     // to initialize a client struct
     // which implements Client interface
 	client := amplitude.NewClient(config)